NJUPT-JunYin/NC--SVB/README.md

 >Developed in Java based on the Android Studio platform, Windows 10.

 ### System operating environment：
->The simulation program runs on Android emulators.
-For optimal performance, the Android version of the emulator should be Android 6.0 or higher.
+>The simulation program runs on Android emulators or Android device.
+For optimal performance, the Android version should be Android 6.0 or higher.

 ### System operation instructions：